jxmot/Toolbox/README.md

 * **Notes for Windows Users:**
     * Changing editor settings - This can be a problem.
 At least it is in v7.2.2.
 You might discover that your changed settings aren't *permanent*.
 This is because you need to run the editor as an *administrator* when changing the options.

 **Markdown Editing** : Good luck!
-The editor I used to use *a lot* is now no longer under active development.
+The editor I used to use *a lot* is no longer under active development.
 I have researched other Markdown editors and have found most to be lacking in features, or no longer active.

 If I ever find one that can be installed in Windows and is *actually usable* I will update this document.